LowEntropyBody/docker-fastdfs-with-nginx/README.md

-# docker-fastdfs-with-nginx
+# docker-fastdfs
-Use Docker to build Fastdfs on a single machine and start Nginx at the same time
+Use Docker to build Fastdfs on a single machine

 ## Modify the fdfs configuration